 Spanish is the spoken by over 400 million people and is the fourth most commonly spoken language in the world, with 35 million Spanish speakers in the US.
 Our students attain strong language competence in listening and reading comprehension, speaking, and writing skills as well as the cultural knowledge for interacting with Hispanic people in professional and informal contexts.

-Why is the University of Mississippi a good place to study Spanish?
+Why is UM a good place to study Spanish?

 The faculty have areas of specialization ranging from Spanish literature and cinema, Hispanic sociolinguistics, colonial Spanish literature, Nahuatl, second language acquisition, Spanish-American literature, and women writers.

 Spanish majors have a wide variety of outside-the-classroom opportunities for language learning.